-For real.
-There are 213 college where the average institutional grant is over $20,000.
-So what’s the catch?
-There are only 119 schools where 80% or more of freshman receive institutional grants.
-Surprisingly enough, there are only 33 schools where 50% or fewer of freshman receive an institutional grant of $20,000 or more.
+(Updated for 2021) For real.
+There are 394 colleges where the average college scholarship (institutional grant or merit) is over $20,000, an increase of 32 schools compared to last year.
+What’s the catch?
+There are only 288 (up from 250 in 2020) schools where 90% or more of freshmen receive institutional grants.
+Surprisingly enough, there are only 28 schools where 50% or fewer of freshmen receive an institutional grant of $20,000 or more.

-If at least 80% of freshman are receiving institutional grants at 119 schools, wouldn’t they be worth looking into if you’re interested in cutting the cost of college?
+If at least 90% of freshmen are receiving institutional grants at 288 schools, that means a significant number are receiving merit-based college scholarships.
+So wouldn’t they be worth looking into if you’re interested in cutting the cost of college?
 If you did, you would learn the following:

-- At least 54 schools had 50% or more of freshman who graduated in the 25% of their class
+- At least 77 schools had 50% or more of freshmen who graduated in the top 25% of their class

-The point of this is that if you want to save $20,000 of the cost of college then you need to find the colleges that are willing to give you $20,000.
+The point of this is that if you want to save $20,000 off of the cost of college then you need to find the colleges (instructions here) that are willing to give you $20,000 in college scholarships.

 I know this might sound like a joke, if you want a million dollars, find someone who will give you a million dollars.